blue-gene/DSS_OSX/README.md

 # DSS_OSX
-Fork of DeepSkyStacker for MacOS porting
+Fork of DeepSkyStacker for MacOS port

 All credits for original version go to https://github.com/deepskystacker/DSS/blob/master/README.md